Abson-dev/plan/README.md

-Webpage for plan, an R package.
+This is the webpage for plan, an R package.